 You should smile more, Megan.
 Show those teeth.
 After all, they cost enough.

-"You're welcome," the gorgeous man replied as he handed her bag to her.
+“You’re welcome,” the gorgeous man replied as he handed her the bag.

 She sighed.
+Oh, well.
 Whatever.
 He probably would have been boring anyway.

-She wasn't expecting anyone to meet her at the airport upon arrival, had planned to rent a car if one was available, or take a cab if not, not wanting to inconvenience anyone, or to be at anyone else's mercy.
-She preferred the freedom to come and go during the weekend as she chose.
-She was both surprised and confused when she stepped off the escalator and immediately noticed a tall, slender, good-looking guy about her age holding a sign in front of his chest.
-He was dressed in long, classic style khaki shorts, orange University of Texas tee-shirt, and dark brown leather flip flops exhibiting the signature Abercrombie and Fitch logo.
+She planned to rent a car if one was available.
+If not, she would grab a cab.
+She had chosen not to ask anyone to meet her at the airport, preferring the freedom to come and go during the weekend as she pleased.
+Two-thirds of the way down the escalator she noticed a tall, slender, good-looking guy about her age holding a sign in front of his chest.
+He was dressed in long, classic-style khaki shorts, orange University of Texas tee-shirt, and dark brown leather flip flops exhibiting the signature Abercrombie and Fitch logo.
 His hair, touching just over the top of his ears and turned up slightly at the nape of his neck, was dark, almost black.
-His eyebrows were bushy, his face scruffy.
+His eyebrows were bushy and his face scruffy.
 His sign read Megan Forester.
 His body faced the escalator, but he had his head turned in the direction of baggage claim.
 She approached him tentatively.

 “I’m Megan Forester.”

-"Megan!"
-His face lit up, his eyes sparkled at the sight of her.
+“Megan!”
+His face lit up, his eyes sparkling, at the sight of her.